SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

 After conducting some research (the information available was quite limited, especially for this early version of the library), we decided to bet on the possibility that the problem might be related to positional embeddings.
 Therefore, we implemented Global Positional Embedding for our Decision Transformer and ran trains and tests again.
 Unfortunately, the results were not better, but worse.
 To this day, we continue to search for the possible root cause.

 #### Hyperparameters
-The set of hyperparameters used for our Decision Transformer in the Halfcheetah Pybullet Medimum env-v0:
+The proposed set of hyperparameters for our Decision Transformer in the Halfcheetah Pybullet Medimum env-v0:

       "h_dim": 256,
       "num_heads": 8,